Seek Returns

 The appeal is straightforward:

-The tradeoff is that you are replacing stock ownership with an option.
+The tradeoff is that you are replacing stock ownership with long-dated option exposure.
 That means your position has an expiration date, ongoing time decay, different tax and assignment mechanics, and more sensitivity to changes in implied volatility.

 How a PMCC Works